 A honeymoon registry is when the couple decides to ask guests to gift money to be used towards the couple's honeymoon.
 This is in lieu of a traditional registry where guests purchase physical gifts.

 If you're worried about how to ask for honeymoon money and other honeymoon registry etiquette particulars, we're here to help.
-From what to put on your website to how to spread the news, here are 8 tips to help you create, share, and use your honeymoon fund.
+From what to put on your website to how to spread the news, here are eight tips to help you create, share, and use your honeymoon fund.

 Share Your Travel Plans